nightscout/nightscout.github.io/docs/vendors/fly.io/new_user.md

 </br>

-If you want to create a new variable or modify an existing one you need to use the `flyctl secrets set` command.
+If you want to create a new secret or modify an existing one you need to use the `flyctl secrets set` command.
-For example if you want to set your Nightscout site vertical scale to linear:
+For example if you want to set your Nightscout site API Secret to **Th1515MyP455w0rd**, type:

 ```
-flyctl secrets set SCALE_Y="linear" -a yourappname
+flyctl secrets set API_SECRET="Th1515MyP455w0rd" -a yourappname
 ```

+*Note: replace `yourappname` in the example with the real name of your Fly.io Nightscout app.*

-If your `SCALE_Y` variable was already set to `linear` you will see the following message:
+If your `API_SECRET` secret was already set to `Th1515MyP455w0rd` you will see the following message:
 `Error No change detected to secrets.
 Skipping release.`

+Now put back your original API Secret password with the same command.

-When changing a variable, the app will automatically redeploy.
+When changing a secret, the app will automatically redeploy.
 You will see this sequence (it will take a few minutes):

 ```
 Release v1 created